David Fincher's unrealized projects: The Girl Who Played with Fire

+Untitled Queen biopic

+As early as 2010, a Queen biopic had been in active development with Sacha Baron Cohen set to portray lead singer Freddie Mercury, and Peter Morgan writing the script.
+At this time, Fincher, and several others including Tom Hooper and Stephen Frears, circled the Queen biopic as a potential project.
+Impressed with test photos of Cohen in character as Mercury, Fincher campaigned himself to direct the film but was rejected by the band.
+By 2013, Cohen had officially exited the biopic over creative differences with one of the members, and Rami Malek would instead go on to play Mercury in the 2018 film, Bohemian Rhapsody.

 Videosyncrazy

-In June 2015, HBO shut down production of this half-hour comedy series after it had filmed 4-5 episodes, with Fincher directing multiple episodes.
+In June 2015, HBO shut down production on Videosyncrazy, a half-hour comedy series after it had filmed 4-5 episodes, with Fincher directing multiple episodes.
 It starred Charlie Rowe, Sam Page, Jason Flemyng, Kerry Condon, Elizabeth Lail, Corbin Bernsen and Paz Vega and was set in 1983, following a college dropout who moves to Hollywood with dreams of making a sci-fi epic, but ends up working on music videos.
-The first season was to begin with the making of the video for Berlin's song The Metro and would have concluded with the filming of Michael Jackson's Thriller.
+The first season was to begin with the making of the video for Berlin's song "The Metro" and would have concluded with the filming of Michael Jackson's Thriller.
 The series was written by Rich Wilkes and Bob Stephenson.
-Wilkes described it as “a half-hour show in the vein of something like Entourage or Veep.”
+Wilkes described it as "a half-hour show in the vein of something like Entourage or Veep."

 Utopia

 Fincher became interested in making an American remake of the British television series Utopia in July 2013.
 By February 2014, he teamed with author Gillian Flynn and began developing the series at HBO, which gave it a series order.
 Fincher was set to direct all the episodes of the show's first season, with Flynn writing.
 The series would have starred Rooney Mara, Colm Feore, Eric McCormack, Dallas Roberts, Jason Ritter, Brandon Scott, and Agyness Deyn.
-HBO cancelled the project in August 2015,due to budget issues.
+HBO cancelled the project in August 2015, due to budget issues.
 Fincher stated in an October 2017 interview that it was specifically a disagreement over $9 million.
 The series was picked up by Amazon Studios in 2018, with Flynn remaining onboard as creator, executive producer and showrunner.
 Along with Videosyncrazy and Utopia, the third series in the HBO deal, Shakedown a 50s-set noir series, was also halted.

-Jobs
+Steve Jobs

-Fincher entered early talks to direct a biopic about Apple Inc. co-founder Steve Jobs in February 2014.
+Fincher entered early talks to direct a biopic about Apple co-founder Steve Jobs in February 2014.
 However he would bow out in April over contractual disputes.

+Red Sparrow

+In June 2014, it was reported that Fincher was interested in directing Eric Warren Singer's screenplay adaptation of Jason Matthews' espionage novel, Red Sparrow over at Fox, and wanted to re-team with actress Rooney Mara for the lead role.
+For the final film, Justin Haythe's script was used, Francis Lawrence would direct and Jennifer Lawrence would star.